lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/02-Interacting-with-db/README.md

 $ sqlite3 --version
 ```

-If you don't have it, you can `brew install` or `apt-get install` it.
+If you don't have it, you can `brew install sqlite` or `sudo apt-get install sqlite libsqlite3-dev` it.

 You can open the database to make some queries on it with: